Skip to content

 Actions that intentionally degrade system quality, distort signals, or negatively impact other participants are not recognized as contributions.

-Such actions may result in exclusion from contribution consideration altogether.
+Such actions may result in exclusion from contribution consideration entirely.

 Final Note